 Saturday, October 14th from 5pm to 7:30pm (FULL)

-Friday, November 3rd from 1pm to 4pm (Three slots left)
+Friday, November 3rd from 1pm to 4pm (one slot left)

 Please let us know if you have any questions.
 Feel free to share this post with anyone who might find value in it’s content.
 Thank you!